ramar-work/yadkin/README.md

-# yadkin

-is a framework for building cross platform mobile apps with C.
+# Base for Yadkin dependencies